 Pro-abortion writer Robin Marty is distressed that both liberal and conservative media sources are routinely using the phrase “late-term abortion.”
-Writing in Cosmopolitan Magazine this week, in response to the U.S. House vote to ban most abortions after 20 weeks, she laments that, “There is no specific medical definition for a ‘late-term abortion,’ and because of that abortion opponents are using it to mean anything they want.”
+Writing in Cosmopolitan Magazine this week, in response to the U.S. House vote to ban most abortions after 20 weeks, she laments, “There is no specific medical definition for a ‘late-term abortion,’ and because of that abortion opponents are using it to mean anything they want.”

 Marty argues that the use of the term “late” is medically “inaccurate” because some medical textbooks only refer to “late-term” pregnancies as those that have reached “41 weeks to 41 weeks, 6 days.”
 Presumably Marty dislikes the term “late” because it invokes emotionally fraught images of fully-formed babies being aborted – the sort of thing that tends to turn the public’s stomachs (and opinions) against abortion.